DarraghReid/eden/TESTING.md

 * On the Home Page, on smaller screens, tap the "Home" button and validate that it dulls to the expected rgb(201, 197, 197) colour.
 * On the Home Page, on smaller screens, tap the "Design" button and validate that it dulls to the expected rgb(201, 197, 197) colour.
 * On the Home Page, on smaller screens, tap the "Design Your Eden" call-to-action button and validate that it changes its background image to "linear-gradient(to bottom right, rgb(68, 153, 94), rgb(0, 105, 78) 75%)".
+* On the 404 Page, hover over the logo and validate that it dulls to the expected rgb(201, 197, 197) colour.
+* On the 404 Page, hover over the "Home" button and validate that it dulls to the expected rgb(201, 197, 197) colour.
+* On the 404 Page, hover over the "Design" and validate that it dulls to the expected rgb(201, 197, 197) colour.
+* On the 404 Page, hover over the "Go Back Home" call-to-action button and validate that it changes its background image to "linear-gradient(to bottom right, rgb(68, 153, 94), rgb(0, 105, 78) 75%)".
+* On the 404 Page, on smaller screens, tap the burger icon and validate that it dulls to the expected rgb(201, 197, 197) colour.
+* On the 404 Page, on smaller screens, tap the "Home" button and validate that it dulls to the expected rgb(201, 197, 197) colour.
+* On the 404 Page, on smaller screens, tap the "Design" button and validate that it dulls to the expected rgb(201, 197, 197) colour.
+* On the 404 Page, on smaller screens, tap the "Go Back Home" call-to-action button and validate that it changes its background image to "linear-gradient(to bottom right, rgb(68, 153, 94), rgb(0, 105, 78) 75%)".
 * In the Studio, hover over each of the menu items, and validate that the label and image overlay appear.
 * In the Studio, hover over an image on the canvas and validate that the border, and ".mover" divs appear.
 * In the Studio, hover over the ".tl", ".tr", ".bl" and ".br" divs and validate that the appropriate cursor appears